-- a. if the beacon has a volume control setting, the beacon loudspeaker shall be set to maximum volume; - b. if the beacon includes a manual squelch mode, this shall be selected, and it shall be set to its most sensitive level; - c. if the beacon includes different transmitter power levels, the highest level shall be selected; and - d. any other manual settings shall be set to the mode which creates the highest load on the beacon battery.
+- a. if the beacon has a volume control setting, the beacon loudspeaker shall be set to maximum volume and a fully modulated voice carrier from an external RF-generator shall be transmitted in the operational frequency channel; - b. if the beacon includes a manual squelch mode, this shall be selected, and it shall be set to its most sensitive level; - c. if the beacon includes different transmitter power levels, the highest level shall be selected; and - d. any other manual settings shall be set to the mode which creates the highest load on the beacon battery.